-of Aboriginal and Torres Strait Islander adults self-reported having diabetes or high sugar levels in 2018–19.
-After adjusting for age this was 2.8 times the rate of non‑Indigenous adults
+of Aboriginal and Torres Strait Islander adults reported having diabetes or high sugar levels in 2018–19

-of Indigenous adults who reported having diabetes had their blood glucose checked in the last 12 months, in 2018–19
+- In 2018–19, 92% of Indigenous adults who reported having diabetes had their blood glucose checked in the last 12 months.

 Why is it important?

 Diabetes is a long-term chronic condition in which blood glucose levels become too high because the body produces little or no insulin, or cannot use insulin properly.
 Over many years, high blood glucose levels can damage various parts of the body, especially the heart and blood vessels, eyes, kidneys and nerves.
 It can result in permanent disability (such as blindness and lower limb amputations), mental health problems, reduced quality of life and premature death (AIHW 2015; Burrow & Ride 2016).